project-illium/illium-documentation/docs/api/wallet_service.md

     // and view key will be derived from the mnemonic seed. rpc GetNewAddress(GetNewAddressRequest) returns (GetNewAddressResponse) {}

+    // GetTimelockedAddress returns a timelocked address that cannot be spent
+    // from until the given timelock has passed.
+The private key used for this
+    // address is the same as the wallet's most recent spend key used in a basic
+    // address.
+This implies the key can be derived from seed, however the wallet
+    // will not detect incoming payments to this address unless the timelock is
+    // included in the utxo's state field. rpc GetTimelockedAddress(GetTimelockedAddressRequest) returns (GetTimelockedAddressResponse) {}

     // GetTransactions returns the list of transactions for the wallet rpc GetTransactions(GetTransactionsRequest) returns (GetTransactionsResponse) {}